Why Price Always Follows Liquidity

 3. Use Liquidity for Targets

-If you're in a long trade, the next swing high or session high is your potential target - price is drawn to the liquidity there.
+If you're in a long trade, the next swing high or session high is your potential target - price is drawn to the resting orders there.
 If you're short, the next swing low or session low.

 4. Place Stops Beyond the Liquidity

 Don't place your stop at the same level everyone else does.
-Place it beyond the liquidity pool - a few ticks past the obvious swing point.
+Place it beyond the stop cluster - a few ticks past the obvious swing point.
 This way, a sweep that targets the pool doesn't take your stop.

 Liquidity → FVG